 With teens back in school, there is an influx of beginning drivers on the road commuting to school, after-school jobs, sports, and other social events.
 The statistic revolving around teen driving accidents is bleak.
-It is the leading cause of death amongst teens.
+It is the leading cause of death among teens.
 Therefore, it is important teens are prepped with the right tips and information to encourage safe driving.

 In honor of National Teen Safe Driving Week, we want to share with you a few tips from the National Highway Transportation Safety Administration (NHTSA).

 The NHTSA has established six rules to know before you go.

 - No Cell Phones while driving.
 Using a cell phone while driving is against the law in Wisconsin for any driver with a probationary license or instruction permit, except to report an emergency.
 This includes the use of hands-free operation.

 - No Speeding.
 Speeding is one of the top three mistakes teens make when learning to drive.

 - No Drowsy Driving.
 The typical teen does not get enough sleep every night, making them more at risk when driving.

 - Always Buckle Up.
 Not only is it the law, but most fatalities involving teen deaths are also caused by not buckling up.